Kee1112/hacknite/README.md

 - **Mobile App Development:** Creating a mobile-friendly version for easier farmer accessibility.
 - **Blockchain for Data Security:** Ensuring secure and transparent data storage for disease trends and interventions.
 - **Government & Research Collaborations:** Partnering with agricultural organizations for widespread adoption and refinement of predictive models.
+- Deploying the software in multiple local languages and having a UI that is accessible and understandable by